sailngarbwm/VALA-Tech-camp-2021-Intro-to-Python/intro.md

 #### Virtual Training

 The Introduction to Python workshop consists of two 4-hour parts.
-Sessions start with a half hour zoom session, followed by self paced modules, with the instructor and reslead volunteer assistants on slack to discuss challenges at the end of the 4 hour session.
+Sessions start with an half long zoom session, followed by self paced modules, with the instructor and reslead volunteer assistants on slack to discuss challenges periodically.

 - **Duration:** 8 hours.

 - **Frequency:** Monthly.

-- **Mode of presentation:** 2 hours of with a 5% e-learning video component.
+- **Mode of presentation:** 4 hours of zoom instruction with a 5% e-learning video component.

 #### In Person Training